staltz/xstream/EXTRA_DOCS.md

 - DOM events with the name `eventName` from a provided target node
 - Events with the name `eventName` from a provided NodeJS EventEmitter

+When creating a stream from EventEmitters, if the source event has more than one argument all the arguments will be aggregated into an array in the result stream.

 Marble diagram:

 ```text